 Business Expense Reimbursement

-will reimburse employees for all necessary and reasonable travel expenses related to the normal conduct of business.
+[insert name] will reimburse employees for all necessary and reasonable travel expenses related to the normal conduct of business.
 The following policies and procedures have been established to administer uniform guidelines for reimbursement of business-related travel, meals and entertainment expenses.
 While this policy provides many answers and useful guidance, it cannot address every possible situation.
 If you have any questions regarding the business nature or reimbursement of expenses, check with your supervisor before you commit to spending any funds.
 The most useful guide to cost-effective business travel is to spend money as if it were your own.

 Auto Allowance and Mileage

 Employees receive reimbursement for direct business mileage.
 Employees may receive either a monthly auto allowance or a direct mileage reimbursement based on an evaluation of the use of their personal automobile for purposes of conducting company business.
 Auto allowances are paid on a monthly basis.
 Direct mileage is reimbursed at the current IRS standard rate, and is paid upon submission of a signed and supervisor approved “Monthly Mileage Report” form.
-Because it is more cost-effective than direct mileage reimbursement, prefers that employees rent an automobile if round-trip mileage on a business trip will be more than 200 miles.
+Because it is more cost-effective than direct mileage reimbursement, [insert name] prefers that employees rent an automobile if round-trip mileage on a business trip will be more than 200 miles.
 See section on “Car Rentals” below.

 The use of a personal automobile for business-related travel is only authorized if the automobile is covered by a current insurance policy with limits not less than [insert amount] for bodily injury and [insert amount] for property damage.
 Any damages, repair costs or maintenance costs incurred by an employee in the use of their privately owned vehicle in conjunction with company business is the sole responsibility of the employee.